graphprotocol/hackathon-scaffold/README.md

 1. Run `$ ganache-cli`

-2. Make sure you are inside of the ethereum folder and run `$ truffle compile` followed by `$ truffle migrate`
+2. Make sure you are inside of the ethereum folder and run `$ truffle compile` followed by `$ truffle migrate`.
+Copy the contract address and paste it inside of the `subgraph.yaml` under `address`.

 3. Make sure you are inside of the ui folder and then you can run the following: